dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 App developer's extend the functionality of DHIS2 by creating custom apps that work within the DHIS2 platform to meet specific requirements that are best suited to a custom solution.
 App developer's will often work with an implementer in order to understand these requirements in greater detail.

-**Security Manager**

-A security expert will understand both legal frameworks/international best practices for protecting information as well as various procedures and technical methods that can be used to implement these frameworks and practices.
-Ideally, they should inform practices such as the creation and sharing of users, storage of data, etc. and provide information on country-wide policies related to security.

 **Integration Expert**

 An integration expert is a developer focused on ensuring data exchange, interoperability and/or integration can occur between different systems.
 They will understand common frameworks and technologies for facilitating these operations and be able to create various tools to allow these exchanges to happen.